ionic-team/ionic-docs/src/pages/utilities/animations.md

 </docs-tab>
 <docs-tab tab="react">

 Developers using React should install the latest version of `@ionic/react`.
-Full React wrappers are coming soon!
+React wrappers are in beta.
+Please report any issues on GitHub!

 ```typescript